What is a Sales Funnel and how does it Work in 4 Stage?

 How to create a sales funnel

-Creating a sales funnel is easy if you have the right tools.
-Here's how to create sales funnels using GetResponse.
+Creating a sales funnel is simple when you have the right tools!
+Here’s how to do it using GetResponse.

 Create your store (or connect an existing one)